One Man’s Journey from Soldier to Leader

 This series of 8 Christian Urban Fantasy short stories follows Ian’s rise from soldier-turned-lone-wolf to friend, husband, father, and leader.
-They are available as a COLLECTION or individually for Kindle.
-Click on the cover images below if you’re interested in purchasing individual stories.
+They are available as an ebook COLLECTION on all major booksellers (paperback on Amazon) or individually ONLY for Kindle.
+Click on an image below to be taken to the Amazon sales page.

 Union soldier Ian Campbell has survived the War Between the States with all of his limbs intact.
 The future lies ahead, and he has no idea what God wants from him next.
 He’s had enough war, but he’ll no longer be content farming.
 Then thoughts of the future are derailed by an attack that leaves him dying.

 For thirty years, werewolf Ian Campbell has lived primarily in isolation without a sense of purpose or direction.
 The wolf has grown restless, desiring companionship, so he decides to visit Tucson, Arizona for a few days.

 Lone wolf Ian Campbell has enlisted in the Army to help fight the Germans.
 He’s not sure how he’ll get through Army training, much less a military career, while hiding what he is, but a clear enemy makes it worth the effort.
 He’ll figure out the rest as it comes.
 Friendship is the last thing he expects to find.